Ancient writers as well as contemporary authors have grappled with understanding why people resist truth. Their range of suggestions is immense.

 Another scholar, Gregory Ganssle, has argued people change their beliefs to fit their loves.
 He says people are less ready to change their loves to fit their beliefs.
 Thus, people must want to believe something before they will seriously consider the reasons why they should believe.

 Centuries ago Augustine suggested that because people love truth, they do not want to accept they have been deceived.
-According they are unwilling to be convinced they are wrong, even when presented with what is true (Confessions 10.23.34).
+Accordingly they are unwilling to be convinced they are wrong, even when presented with what is true (Confessions 10.23.34).

 Regardless of the mechanics, I suspect we have all witnessed people resisting what is true.
 Perhaps we have witnessed this in politics, religion, science or medicine.
 Because embracing truth might not be as straightforward as we assume, we ought to pause to consider a story Jesus told.